larsertoff/generate_favicon/readme.md

 ## Generate favicon

-Wantet a simple way to generate favicons from png's.
-To make a simple CLI using fire.
+Wantet a simple way to generate favicons from png's, and to try out fire for making a CLI.

 ### Usage: